Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 11. Aural Wind
 12. Meteor
 13. Meteor
-14. Explosive Impulse - Proximity AE - pop `Sprint` and run to the edge
+14. Explosive Impulse x3 - Proximity AEs around the edge, stay in the middle
 15. Triple Impact stream.
 Listen to the callouts and don't run too far from the middle
+16. Explosive Impulse - Proximity AE - pop `Sprint` and run to the edge
+17. Medusa Javelin - be close again to dodge this more easily
+18. Aural Wind
-16. Explosive Impulse and beyond - we rarely see this anymore.
+19. Meteor, and beyond - we rarely see this anymore.
 Just listen for callouts if we do!

 ## Ozma